-Story level acceptance criteria don’t cover page level testing procedures that that require thoughtful contextual thinking.
-That must be established in a more general document.
+Story level acceptance criteria don’t cover page level testing procedures requiring thoughtful contextual thinkin which must be established in a more general document.

-For example, a perfectly accessible checkbox can appear in a web page that has an empty or nonsensical
+For example, a perfectly accessible checkbox can appear in a web page with an empty or nonsensical page

 Pitfalls to avoid

 Be aware some people will ask this question because they are seeking ways to do the bare minimum or avoid requirements altogether.

 Avoid giving a bare minimum